pjakiela/ECON523/exercises/E8-randomizing.md

 However, we failed to set the seed, so each time we run our code, we get a completely new random treatment assignment.
 Insert the command
 ```
 set seed 8675309
 ```
 between `clear` and `set obs 4`.
 This will guarantee that Stata uses the same sequence of pseudo-random numbers every time you run the file.
-Convince yourself of this by running the file a few times.
-Even better, you and everyone else should be able to assign the exact same set of IDs to treatment.
+Run the file a few times to confirm that this is the case.